Cleburne Jersey Farm

-Cleburne Jersey Farm is a historic farmhouse in Spring Hill, Tennessee, USA.
+Cleburne Jersey Farm is a historic farmhouse in Spring Hill, Tennessee, United States.

 History

 The two-storey house was completed in 1872.
 It was built McCoy Campbell.
 It was named "Cleburne" in honor of General Patrick Cleburne, who served in the Confederate States Army during the American Civil War.

 It was the second Jersey cattle farm in the United States.

 Architectural significance

 The house has been listed on the National Register of Historic Places since November 22, 2000.